 What is it: A small, husband-and-wife-owned cozy dinner spot with an amazing wood-fired oven, an appreciation of local ingredients, 80-year-old sourdough starter, and next-level desserts.

 Why go: The team owns the adjacent Slow Hand Coffee + Bakeshop as well and you’re allowed to sit in Pelican & Pig during the day when the bakery is crowded.
 At night, baked goods appear as desserts on the restaurant menu.
 Win-win.
 Vegetables like the grilled carrots with harissa are listed as “shareables,” but you are going to want to keep those for yourself.
 Plus, the small menu changes regularly, so you have a good excuse to go back over and over again.

-What is it: With just 24 seats and a nationwide reputation, Bastion is possibly the most in-demand restaurant in Music City.
+What is it: With just 24 seats and a nationwide reputation, Bastion remains possibly the most in-demand restaurant in Music City.
 Your online-only reservation requires a deposit by credit card, so it is a commitment, too.

 Why go: Of all the meat-and-threes in town, Arnold's is the best-known and the most beloved.
 You'll see folks from all walks of life—the mayor, university students, musicians and tourists—waiting in line for a helping of fried chicken or creamed corn.
 Local restaurant companies have revealed that they take chefs they’re trying to recruit to the James Beard award-winning Arnold’s when trying to lure them.
 If it’s good enough for them, it’s most definitely good enough for us.